-Attack surface describes the set of exposed systems, interfaces, identities, and pathways an attacker could potentially target.
+The set of exposed interfaces, identities, services, and workflows an attacker could potentially reach.

 An attack surface is the collection of points where a system can be reached, probed, or misused.
 In plain language, it is the sum of the doors, windows, credentials, applications, devices, APIs, and exposed services that create opportunities for something to go wrong.